USS Argonaut (SM-1): Interwar period

 Following commissioning, V-4 served with Submarine Division 12 based at Newport, Rhode Island.

 She proved perennially underpowered, but engine replacement was postponed by war, and her MAN diesels were a constant source of trouble.

 In January–February 1929, V-4 underwent a series of trials off Provincetown, Massachusetts.
 On a trial dive during this period, she submerged to a depth of 318 ft.
 This mark was the greatest depth an American submarine had reached up to that time.
 On 26 February 1929, V-4 was assigned to Submarine Division 20 (SubDiv 20), and arrived at San Diego, California on 23 March.
 From there, she participated in battle exercises and made cruises along the West Coast.

 In 1931, the V-4 was heavily featured in Seas Beneath, an American action film directed by John Ford.
 The V-4 was repainted to appear as a World War I German submarine, the fictional 'U-172'.
+Argonaut also appeared as a German World War I U-boat in the post-Code 1931 film Suicide Fleet, about three US Navy sailors on a schooner submarine decoy Q-ship and their liberty adventures pursuing a beautiful Coney Island concessionaire.
+In this film she appeared as the 'U-200.'
+Suicide Fleet starred William Boyd, who later found fame as Hopalong Cassidy, and featured a very young Ginger Rogers as the love interest in one of her first featured roles.

 V-4 was renamed Argonaut on 19 February 1931, and redesignated SM-1 (submarine, minelayer) on 1 July.
 On 30 June 1932, she arrived at Pearl Harbor, where she was assigned to SubDiv 7.
 She carried out minelaying operations, patrol duty, and other routine work.
 In October 1934 and again in May 1939, Argonaut took part in joint Army-Navy exercises in the Hawaiian operating area.
 Argonaut became the flagship of Submarine Squadron 4 (SubRon 4).
 The submarine returned to the West Coast in April 1941 to participate in fleet tactical exercises.